Ways to Use Your 529 Plan for Homeschooling

 • Educational kits

-⭐ What Usually Does Not Qualify
+What Usually Does Not Qualify

 Even in homeschool-friendly states, these items are typically excluded:

-• General school supplies (pencils, paper, glue)
+• General school supplies such as pencils, paper, and glue

 • Household internet service